 7. Each PDF document page must be tagged individually.
 Within those tags, markups must include relevant information, logical structure (a.k.a. tag-tree) and relationship to other information within the document.

-8. Utilize more specific descriptions when using files that end in .img.
+8. utilize more specific descriptions when using files that end in .img.
 These are image files and MUST include alternative descriptions, for example, a company logo maybe was designed and then “grouped” to create on image.

 It may include company name and phone number.
 Providing that information in alternative text will allow the screen reader to in-turn provide the information to the end-user.

-9. Ensure any form fields are labeled correctly.
-For example, a basic name, address, phone number form should have all fillable fields in correct tab order, and labeled so that the end user knows what information to input.
+9. ensure any form fields are labeled correctly. for example, a basic name, address, phone number form should have all fillable fields in correct tab order, and labeled so that the end user knows what information to input.

-10. Provide alternate descriptions for links and ensure that all links included on your website or document are working.
+10. provide alternate descriptions for links and ensure that all links included on your website or document are working.
 Providing this alternative text will allow the end user to understand they may be taken “off-site” or to another page in the same site for more information.

 Whether you choose an automated program or opt to utilize a vendor, there is no better information to have than from actual end-users!